-I see therapy as a developing conversation which explores the possibilities for changing and improving our lives by examining the current life crisis, problem or confusion with an awareness of past experiences that may still trigger certain feelings and reactions in us.
+I see therapy as a developing conversation which explores the possibilities for changing and improving our lives.
+We talk through the current life crisis, problem or confusion considering how past experiences may still trigger certain feelings and reactions in us.

 Together we will decide whether a brief intervention for a current life crisis or longer term therapy will be the most helpful for you.

-I work from a private location near Tidworth, about 10 minutes from Andover or Stockbridge in Hampshire.
+I work from a private location near Tidworth, about 10 minutes from Andover, Amesbury or Stockbridge in Hampshire.
 Public transportation and free parking are available.

-I have been a practising therapist for ten years working in a variety of settings, in long and short term therapy, including the NHS, the University of Surrey and in private practice.
+I have been a practising therapist for ten years working in a variety of settings, in long and short term therapy, including the NHS, the University of Surrey, Grayshott Medical Spa and in private practice.

 I have worked with a range of personal issues and have over 1,000 hours practice experience.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and work within their ethical framework for good practice.
-I am also a member of the British Psychological Society.
+I am also a member of the British Psychological Society (BPS).

-My area of special interest is Nutritional Psychology which looks at how diet and supplements fuel your brain and help improve your mood naturally.
+My areas of special interest are Relationships, Anxiety, Trauma, Burn out and Nutritional Psychology (which looks at how diet and supplements fuel your brain and help improve your mood naturally).

 I see people with a wide range of issues and have successfully treated them by integrating counselling and coaching styles incorporating CBT and NLP into my approach.
 We can explore together during your initial session what is best for you.
 I specialise in nutrition to help improve your mood naturally.
 I like to find the tools that will help you feel better quickly so that you can live your best life.